JoshuaPrstec/BT_stopwatch/README.md

 #### Mac

-1. Go to System Settings
+1. Go to Settings -> General -> Sharing
-2. Click General -> Sharing
+2. Turn on Bluetooth Sharing
-3. Turn on Bluetooth Sharing
+3. Go to Settings -> Bluetooth
-4. Click Bluetooth and connect to the Android device
+4. Connect to the Android device

 ## Usage Guide